cynthiaeddy/tnr/README.md

 # Code Challenge
 Welcome to the code challenge part of the application process for TNR.

+## My process, questions, assumptions
+Process: First I found the fonts that TNR is currently using instead of the previous fonts shown on the example, since finding the current fonts was easier.
+Haven't worked with propTypes before.
+Being from a design background - I tend to style things first, get the skeleton on the page and work from there.
+Used media queries to translate to mobile.
+I did spend more than 4 hours on this because it was fun, but didn't finish...

 ## Instructions
 We want you to spend 2-4 hours on this, and you might not finish all of the features in that time.
-We'd prefer to see fewer finished features rather than many half-finished features.
+We'd prefer to see fewer finished features rather than many half-finished feature.s.
 See below for priorities.

 We're also looking for well-organized code, and a good looking result.
 And we'd like to see how you think about coding.
 So, document your process, any questions you had, and any assumptions that you made.